mikemackintosh/mikemackintosh.github.io/_posts/2012-01-12-installing-mysql-engines-post-install.md

     mysql> install plugin federated soname 'ha_federated.so';

-If you see the engine listed, but support is set to 'NO', you are missing the configuration options in <i>my.cnf</i>.
+If you see the engine listed, but support is set to `NO`, you are missing the configuration options in `my.cnf`.

     mysql> show engines;
     +--------------------+---------+------------------------------------------------------------+--------------+------+------------+